 If denial is due to no or minimal credit history, try applying for a secured credit card to begin establishing credit.
 If it's because of a bad credit history, take care in the next six to 12 months to make timely payments and pay down as much debt as you can and reapply.
 You might just need to shop around for a card that is better suited for your financial or credit situation.

 Don't forget, the rules for qualifying vary by lending institution, so while one issuer may find your income or credit score too low to qualify, another issuer might find your income and/or score to be sufficient.

 Finally, consider finding a co-signer to help get credit established.

 Focus on the Issues Harming Your Application

-The Federal Trade Commission reports that 1 in 5 consumers have “confirmed material error” on their credit reports that will cause them to pay more in interest than they should.
+The Federal Trade Commission has previously estimated that 1 in 5 consumers have "confirmed material error" in their credit reports that will cause them to pay more in interest than they should.

 According to the FTC, to ensure mistakes are corrected as quickly as possible, contact both the credit bureau and organization that provided the erroneous information to the bureau.
 Both these parties are responsible for correcting inaccurate or incomplete information in your report under the Fair Credit Reporting Act.

 Provide any proof that supports your claim that an error exists to the credit bureau and the business who made the report in question.
 Send the documentation with your complete name and address information.
 Explain the situation and request a copy of any resulting correspondence between the business and the credit bureau.
 The FTC says the process takes between 30 and 90 days.